Spanish Classes in Madrid with Spaneasy – right in Puerta del Sol!

 The nice folks at Spaneasy language school recently invited me out to try some of their classes, and I have to say I was impressed.

-This new Spanish school right in the center of Madrid – it’s on the same block as the Apple store in Sol – has modern facilities and a friendly young staff…
+This new Spanish school right in the center of Madrid – it’s on the same block as the Apple store in Puerta del Sol – has modern facilities and a friendly young staff…

-On arriving at Spaneasy, I was whisked by an attractive secretary into a classroom with a big screen on one wall… everything was chilled out and modern and clean.
+On arriving at Spaneasy, I was whisked by a stylish secretary into a classroom with a big screen TV on one wall… everything was chilled out and modern and clean.

 And as the students started arriving we discovered that two of them were avid readers of this blog… Online fame and fortune here I come!